radareorg/radare2-book/introduction/basic_debugger_session.md

     > dmp A S rwx  ; change page at A with size S protection permissions
     > dr eax=33 ; set register value. eax = 33

-The easiest way to use the debugger is from the Visual mode, so, you will no need to remember much commands or keep states in your mind.
+The easiest way to use the debugger is from the Visual mode.
+That way you will not need to remember many commands nor keep states in your mind.

     [0xB7F0C8C0]> V